Fireworks Laws: Where to Buy Wedding Sparklers in Hawaii

-Whether you live in Honolulu, Hilo, Kailua, or any other city in Hawaii, breaking the local fireworks laws can ruin your wedding in a big hurry; even though it features the only “royal” palace in the U.S. (Iolani).
-Below we have list the current Hawaii fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.
+Whether you live in Honolulu, Hilo, or any other city in Hawaii, not many states take their state fireworks laws as serious as they do; especially since it features the only “royal” palace in the U.S. (Iolani).
+To ensure you have a safe and legal celebration, I’ve broken down the current Hawaii fireworks laws so you can use wedding sparklers on your big day without legal issues.

-Permitted: Most ground-based and handheld consumer fireworks and firecrackers.
+Most ground-based and handheld consumer fireworks, such as wedding sparklers; and firecrackers.

 Nickname: Aloha State / Paradise of the Pacific